comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

   ```
   Since `bash` is the program that is running, `hello_world.sh` doesn't need execute permissions.
 I frequently take this route.
 Seems easier to me than messing with permissions...but moving on...

 * p.
-366: **Script File Location**: This section gets into the PATH variable, which is really important to understand and PATHs are critical and the source of many problems.
+366: **Script File Location**: This section gets into the PATH variable, which is really important to understand, and PATHs are critical and the source of many problems.
 The text discusses a couple of options:
   1. You could move your `hello_world.sh` script to a directory in your PATH.
 And you will see that `/home/<gatorlink>/bin` is in your PATH by default.
 But, that would move it out of the git repository and all the goodness that comes with version control.
   1. You could add the current directory to your PATH, but that can lead to a very long list of PATHs and cause other issues.
   1. Personally, I generally suggest that for your own scripts, just use relative or absolute PATHs to call the script.
 So, either `./hello_world.sh` or `~/hello_world/hello_world.sh`.